nshew13/givers-and-gamers/README.md

 npm i
 ```

-### Setup Qgiv
+### Setup API token
-Prompt for the Qgiv API token then initialize the code to use it.
+Prompt for the API token then initialize the code to use it.
 ```shell
 npm run init
 ```